bellockk/FLL-2023/Team1/Inovation Project MK 1.md

 # Main Research Points
 ## Idea 1 - Solar Power
-## Solar power pros

-* Is renewable
+* DRAWBACKS
-* Garunteed to work during a set time in the day
-* Does not emit pollution
-## Find solar power weaknessess
 * * Expensive to make
 * * Hard to Implement
 * * Only works during during the day
 * * takes a lot of space
+  * rare/expensive materials

+* STRENGTHS
+ * Is renewable
+ *  Garunteed to work during a set time in the day
+  * emits less pollution
+  * can be put on top of large surfaces and buildings, for multipurpose usage

-   *
+* NEW IDEAS
 * Find ways to solve or bypass weaknesses
-* * Try to encourage more people to use solar
+   * incentivise people t more people to use solar
-* * Use cheaper metals in production
+   * Use alternative,cheaper, available metals in production
-* * More compact and efficient design
+   * More compact and efficient design
-* * Better, efficient, and inexpensive batteries
+   * Better, efficient, and inexpensive storage batteries

 * Find research sources
 1. Meet with expert in field to validate our solutions
 1. Go to trusted internet sources